Kari Fisher, LCSW, MEd, PPSC

-Kari A. Fisher, LSCW, MEd, PPSC is Associate Director of the Curry Psychology Group and a licensed therapist for adults, children and couples.
+Kari Fisher, LSCW, MEd, PPSC is Associate Director of the Curry Psychology Group and a licensed therapist for adults, children, and families in Newport Beach.

 Kari earned a Masters Degree in Social Work (MSW) from USC with a concentration in Families and Children and a sub‑concentration in School Settings.